ripanmukherjee/Robotic-Greeter/Development_Code/Database_Code/README.rst

 •	Test (TEST) : carego_customer_test
 •	Production (PROD) : carego_customer_prod

+Most of the program uses database connection from python as follow : conn = psycopg2.connect(dbname="caregodb", user="postgres", password="postgres", host="127.0.0.1", port="5432")

 Currently, we only used the carego_customer_dev table since it is only in the development phase.
 Each of the codes in this folder has one function called process_parameter_set(), which contains the region value.
 Depending on the region value, the programs will select the respective tables.
 Hence it is essential to validate this function before running any codes.

-Also, it is crucial to verify the table before running any programs.
+Also, it is crucial to verify the tables and database connection details before running any programs.
 To check the table, please go through the PostgreSQL_pgAdmin4_Installation_ document, which is present inside of Installation_Documents_ folder.

 .. _PostgreSQL_pgAdmin4_Installation: https://github.com/ripanmukherjee/Robotic-Greeter/tree/master/Installation_Documents/PostgreSQL_pgAdmin4_Installation